Super-Protocol/docs/testnet/CLI/Guides/python-script.md

 - Docker
 - OpenSSL

-## Downloading the Python base image
+## Downloading Python base image

-Your solution will use the base Python image that is already available on Super Protocol.
+Your solution will be using base Python image that is already available on Super Protocol.
 Therefore, in order to test it locally, as well as prepare the solution for deployment, you need to download the base image and upload it to Docker.

 Use the following CLI command to download the base image and save it to the current directory: